b-vitamins/ossm/README.md

    The progress reporter prints step-level loss, throughput, validation ranking metrics (HR@10/NDCG@10/MRR@10), and a final summary that mirrors the classification telemetry style.

+   Swap `--dataset-name` (and the corresponding validation/test defaults) to `ml25m` to run on the MovieLens-25M split after preprocessing it with the helper script above.

 3. **Aggregate metrics into publication-style tables**